 Global Washington’s founding partners were Seattle International Foundation, University of Washington and Washington State University.
 Our stakeholders quickly grew to include leadership from many organizations including Boeing, Microsoft, the Gates Foundation, Laird Norton Company, Trade Development Alliance, World Affairs Council, Starbucks, Pacific Northwest National Laboratory, Philanthropy Northwest and PATH.

 Global Washington was launched as a membership organization in December 2008.
 In a very short time, Global Washington has become a catalyst for strengthening the global development sector and its member organizations.
-Global Washington works by leveraging resources, increasing visibility, sharing best practices, convening the sector by country, issue and organization type, and advocating around education, global engagement and foreign policy.
+In the early years, Global Washington focused on leveraging resources, increasing visibility, sharing best practices, convening the sector by country, issue and organization type, and advocating around education, global engagement and foreign policy.
+Since then, the organization has evolved and sharpened its focus.
+Read the most current strategic plan here.